25 Things You Didn’t Know You Could Recycle

 Send your beat-up sneaks to Nike Grind and you'll help build a running track.
 Nike's recycling facility rips apart worn shoes, separating the rubber, foam, and fabric.
 The rubber is melted down for running track surfaces, the foam is converted into tennis court cushioning, and the fabric is used to pad basketball court floorboards.
-So far, Nike has shredded more than 28 million pairs of shoes.

 Is your room full of plastic bowling trophies from fifth grade?
 If the thrill of victory fades, you can recycle your old trophies at recycling centers like Lamb Awards.
 They'll break down your retired awards, melting them down or reusing them for new trophies.

 If it weren't for legal complications, America's obsession with cosmetic surgery could solve its energy problem.
 In 2008, a Beverly Hills plastic surgeon lost his job when police caught him fueling his car with a biofuel created from his patients' liposuctioned fat.
 (Convicting him wasn't hard, since he advertised the substance online as "lipodiesel.")
 That's not the first time fat has powered transportation: In 2007, conservationist Peter Bethune used 2.5 gallons of human fat to fuel his eco-boat, Earthrace.